cycle/orm/README.md

 - IDDFS and one-pass reference tree compilation
 - ability to dynamically define data schema (same class for all tables)
 - single table inheritance
-- work with DAG and DCG
+- work with DAG and CG
 - designed to work in long-running applications
 - MySQL, PostgreSQL, SQLServer, SQLite
 - in memory database mocks (SQLite)